 - Log into your Pagos account.

-- Click the Pagos logo in the top right corner, then click Pagos Account.
+- Click your profile icon in the navigation bar, then click Manage Account.

-- To add a new data source, click + Add new data source.
+- To add a new data source, click + Add Data Source.

 Next, log into your Adyen account to create the webhook: